 Inflation in the U.S.

-In June 2022, we reached 9% for headline CPI (levels we haven’t seen since the 1980s), before slowly declining in later months of the year and into 2023.
-As of September 2024, headline CPI stayed close to 2.4%.
-However, ongoing high shelter and core goods costs are keeping core CPI higher than the Fed’s expected 2%.
+In June 2022, we reached 9% for headline CPI (levels we haven’t seen since the 1980s) before slowly declining in later months of the year and into 2023.
+By November 2024, headline CPI stayed close to 2.7%.
+Ongoing high shelter costs keep core CPI higher than the Fed’s expected 2%.
 With the Fed’s hawkish stance on interest rates, this is an area we’re keeping close watch over.

 Interest Rates Amidst Rising Inflation